Hopewell Friends Meeting House (Frederick County, Virginia): History

-Early History
+Early history

 Hopewell Friends Meeting was named "Opeckan", after nearby Opequon Creek, when it was set off from the Concord (Pennsylvania) Quarterly Meeting in 1734.
 It is the oldest Quaker meeting in Virginia's Shenandoah Valley.
-The original group of settlers came from the Monocacy valley in Frederick County, Maryland.
+Some of the original group of settlers came from the Monocacy valley in Frederick County, Maryland, but most came from Chester County, Pennsylvania.
+"Alexander Ross hath proposed to this meeting on behalf of (f)friends (a)at Opeckon that a meeting for worship may be settled among'st them which is under y'e consideration & care of this meeting until(l) a suitable time to give them a visit."
+This excerpt was taken from the Nottingham Monthly Meeting Minutes from the meeting of May 18, 1734.
 Initially, this meeting was a member of the Philadelphia Yearly Meeting.
 At that time, the settlement included about seventy families.
 Initially, a log meeting house was built on lands originally granted by Lt.
 Gov. William Gooch of Virginia to two Ulster Scots with roots in Northern Ireland, a Quaker named Alexander Ross (in 1730) and Morgan Bryan (a 1732 grant to this Presbyterian).
 Prominent London Quaker John Fothergill (1712-1780) visited this meeting in 1736.
 In 1757, the 1734 meeting house burned.
 In addition to losing its place of worship, the congregation also almost lost all its early records in a 1759 house fire.